-- (a) CAA does not issue design organisation approvals - (b) This Subpart establishes the procedure for the acceptance of design organisations.
+- (a) The CAA does not issue design organisation approvals. - (b) This Subpart establishes the procedure for the acceptance of design organisation approvals.

 MCAR 21.A.232 Acceptability of foreign design organisations

 The following foreign design organisation approvals may be accepted by the CAA: